OpenThePaths2026

 Description

-Demonstrations and short stories of real workflows enabled by the data.
-Each story is structured as: problem → what they did → what changed → what they need next.
+Demonstrations and stories of real workflows enabled by the data.
+Each presentation is structured as: problem → what they did → what changed → what they need next.
 Includes a remote segment by Theresa Conley via Zoom.

 Session purpose

-Show that this is already working in practice through concrete, replicable examples.
+Sidewalks data is already working in practice for some.
+Through concrete, replicable examples.
 Model what “good use” looks like and what it demands from data quality and maintenance.

-Type: Shared Location: Zillow Speakers: Jeff Maki (Public Works Office); Sam Yasen (Walksheds)
+Type: Shared Location: Zillow Commons Speakers: Jeff Maki (Public Works Office); Sam Yasen (Walksheds, TCAT)

 Description